Education Counts

 This technical note looks at the three measures of mismatch in the Survey of Adult Skills: qualification level, field of study and skills.
 It provides general comment on the strengths and weaknesses of each measure and how robust they are…

-Author(s): Amapola Generosa, MBIE and David Earle and Paul Satherley, Tertiary, Ministry of Education.
+Author(s): Amapola Generosa, MBIE and Dee Earle and Paul Satherley, Tertiary, Ministry of Education

 Date Published: December 2018